Chief Minister Chairs Meeting Of Energy Projects - UrduPoint

 Chief Minister Chairs Meeting Of Energy Projects

-Chief Minister Khyber Paktkhunkhwa Mahmood Khan on Tuesday approved 10-year business plan for funding of energy projects run by Pakhukhwa Energy Development Organization (PEDO).
+Chief Minister Khyber Pakhtunkhwa Mahmood Khan on Tuesday approved 10-year business plan for funding of energy projects run by Pakhtunkhwa Energy Development Organization (PEDO).

-PESHAWAR, (UrduPoint / Pakistan Point News - 14th Sep, 2021 ) :Chief Minister Khyber Paktkhunkhwa Mahmood Khan on Tuesday approved 10-year business plan for funding of energy projects run by Pakhukhwa Energy Development Organization (PEDO).
+PESHAWAR, (UrduPoint / Pakistan Point News - 14th Sep, 2021 ) :Chief Minister Khyber Pakhtunkhwa Mahmood Khan on Tuesday approved 10-year business plan for funding of energy projects run by Pakhtunkhwa Energy Development Organization (PEDO).

 He was chairing a high-level meeting of Energy and Power Department held here.
 The chief minister was given detailed briefing on overall performance and achievements the department.